Delta sees double benefit from tax cut, shares rise

-(Reuters) - Delta Air Lines Inc (DAL.N) looks set to reap a double benefit from the U.S. corporate tax cut this year as it saves money on its own bill and hopes to see an uptick in business travel as companies use tax savings to invest in generating new business.
+(Reuters) - Delta Air Lines Inc (DAL.N) is anticipating a double benefit from the U.S. corporate tax cut this year as it saves money on its own bill and expects an uptick in business travel as companies use tax savings to invest in generating new business.

 “We’re very excited about the potential for increased business demand with the tax cuts,” Delta President Glen Hauenstein told analysts in a conference call after quarterly earnings on Thursday.